georgiyozhegov/syntext/README.md

 # SynText

 Set of scripts that uses g4f to generate synthetic texts.
+You can find dataset generated using this tool [here](https://huggingface.co/datasets/georgiyozhegov/syntext).

 # Usage